hski-github/spotfire-scrollable-bar-chart/README.md

 - No 100% bars
 - No hover with details about bar segment
 - Better names for X and Y axis
+- No i18n of title, axis labels and description
 - Individual icon
 - No support for error bars (currently no plan to enhance the mod in this direction)
 - No support for vertical bar chart (currently no plan to enhance the mod in this direction)